rainbowdashlabs/sql-java/README.md

 `ON DUPLICATE KEY UPDATE`\
 This means that if we encounter a duplicate key (in our case the uuid) we want to update the entry otherwise we just insert it.\
-We are doing this by setting the value of the `coints` column to the current coin count plus the value we want to add `coins = coins + ?`\
+We are doing this by setting the value of the `coins` column to the current coin count plus the value we want to add `coins = coins + ?`

 You probably never want to just insert data.